cdozdil/OptiScaler/README.md

 WINEDLLOVERRIDES=dxgi=n,b %COMMAND%
 ```

-If there is another mod (Reshade etc.) that uses the same filename (for example `dxgi.dll`), if you rename it with `-original` suffix (for example `dxgi-original.dll`), OptiScaler will load this file instead of the original library.
+If there is another mod (e.g. Reshade etc.) that uses the same filename (e.g. `dxgi.dll`), if you rename it with the `-original` suffix (e.g. `dxgi-original.dll`), OptiScaler will load this file instead of the original library.

 Alternatively you can create a new folder called `plugins` and put other mods files in this folder.
-OptiScaler will check this folder and if finds same dll file (for example `dxgi.dll`) will load this file instead of the original library.
+OptiScaler will check this folder and if it finds the same dll file (for example `dxgi.dll`), it will load this file instead of the original library.
 ![image](https://github.com/cdozdil/OptiScaler/assets/35529761/c4bf2a85-107b-49ac-b002-59d00fd06982)

 **Please don't rename the ini file, it should stay as `nvngx.ini`**.

 ### Install as `nvngx.dll`
 Step-by-step installation (**Nvidia users, please skip step 4**):
-1. Download the latest relase from releases.
+1. Download the latest relase from [releases](https://github.com/cdozdil/OptiScaler/releases).
 2. Extract the contents of the archive next to the game executable file in your games folder.
 [1]
 3. Run `EnableSignatureOverride.reg` from `DlssOverrides` folder and confirm merge.
 [2][3]
 4. If your GPU is not an Nvidia one, check [here](#spoofing-nvidia) for spoofing options.